• Skip to primary navigation

 Vegetables cooking in a pan

-1. Add the broth: Pour the hot broth slowly in the pan, making sure it’s evenly distributed.
-Bring to the boil and then reduce the heat to medium and let it cook uncovered.
+1. Add the broth: Pour the hot broth slowly into the pan, making sure it’s evenly distributed.
+Bring to a boil and then reduce the heat to medium and let it cook uncovered.
 Top with the artichokes.
 And whatever you do, do not stir the rice.

 Paella covered with broth cooking

 1. Cover and let it rest: Remove the pan from the heat, top with some halved cherry tomatoes, and cover it with a lid or tin foil.
 Do not skip this step.
 Let it rest for 5-10 minutes.
-Resting will allow the paella to finish cooking, absorbed any remaining moist, and round out its flavors.
+Resting will allow the paella to finish cooking, absorb any remaining moisture, and round out its flavors.

 2. Serve: Garnish with fresh parsley and lemon wedges before serving.